Harvey John

 Getting your CV right as an accountancy professional can feel like being lost in the woods.

 Starting your CV from scratch?
-Download our free CV Template to help you structure it effectively and make a strong first impression.
+Download our free Accountancy CV Template to help you structure it effectively and make a strong first impression.

 Here are my 4 top tips for accountancy professionals looking to get their CVs in shape:

-1. Writing a Personal Profile
+1. How to Write a Personal Profile in Your CV

 This opening section can often be the trickiest part and create confusion.
 The best practice is to write in first-person implied, which uses first-person verb tense but omits pronouns (I, my, we, etc.).
 Here’s an example: